CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

 ### Summary

-In this exercise, you have successfully configured the JetBrains IntelliJ Idea IDE for Java, installed the GitHub Copilot plugin, and explored the basic Java code that produced the suggestions using Copilot.
+In this lab, you have successfully configured the JetBrains IntelliJ Idea IDE for Java, installed the GitHub Copilot plugin, and explored the basic Java code that produced the suggestions using Copilot.